 With camping, trout fishing, and canoeing, the 19 miles of Current River from Montauk State Park to Akers Ferry in Dent and Shannon counties has it all.
 There are two designated trout management areas below Montauk Trout Park that offer opportunities to experience some of Missouri's most productive trout waters.
 Blue Ribbon Trout Area; the 9-mile stretch between the lower boundary of Montauk State Park and Cedargrove Access is managed for large brown trout.
 On this stretch of river, only one trout may be kept and it must be at least 18 inches long.
 Lures in the Blue Ribbon area are restricted to artificial lures and flies only.
 Check "A Summary of Missouri Fishing Regulations" for definitions of these types of tackle.
 These special regulations provide for some excellent catch-and-release fishing and the possibility of harvesting a trophy.
 Brown trout are stocked each spring, and take about two to three years to reach the legal size limit for harvest.
-In spring of 2018, 8,000 brown trout averaging nine inches long were stocked within the Blue Ribbon Trout Area.
-After catching these fish, you may see a clipped fin or a colored pigment nearest the eye, these are methods to keep track of stocking success as these brown trout grow in the river.
-In the fall of 2018, the river between TanVat and Baptist accesses was sampled to study the trout populations.
-The brown trout population is the highest since 2012 within this site.
-Survival of the fish stocked in May of 2018 was high and half of the total population is represented by these most recently stocked brown trout.
-That being said, 21 percent of the total brown trout were larger than 15 inches and 12 percent of all brown trout were larger than 18 inches in this section of river.
-Several brown trout captured were over 20 inches in total length and the largest brown trout captured in this sample was over 25 inches long, weighing 7.2 pounds.
+In spring of 2019, 8,000 brown trout averaging nine inches long were stocked within the Blue Ribbon Trout Area.
+After catching these fish, you may see a clipped fin, this is a method to keep track of stocking success as these brown trout grow in the river.
+In the fall of 2019, we sampled two sites of the river between TanVat and Parker accesses to study the trout populations.
+The brown trout population remains high with 277 brown trout per mile in the upper reach and 228 brown trout per mile in the lower reach.
+Survival of the fish stocked in May of 2019 was lower but high survival of the 2018 stocked brown trout simply equals great fishing.
+When breaking down size ranges, 31 percent of the total brown trout were larger than 15 inches and 12 percent of all brown trout were larger than 18 inches in this section of river.
+Several brown trout captured were over 20 inches in total length and the largest brown trout captured in this sample was over 25 inches long, weighing 8.3 pounds.